>

 My dad is the kind of dad who lived in his gym shoes for work, and his squarish uncle fit flops for the rest of the time.
 Recently, he acquired a pair of sturdy Timberland sandals for long walks.
 He loves ochre, brown, khaki and olive green( colours which my Mum deems dirty) which don’t really complement his skin tone much to the chagrin of his sartorially-particular 3 daughters and wife who always try to dress him in crisp white, navy or baby blue shirts!
 He only ever wore dress shoes to our weddings and our graduations ceremonies.

 When dad texted me about having sold his boat, I couldn’t get the image of him and his boat out of my head.
 His boat is not a 20 feet yacht but a humble sampan that many Malaysian fishermen use to go out to fish.
 Selling his boat is closure for him, closure from about 30 years of life at sea with his fishing partner- it’s been a daily ritual- dad goes out in his long-sleeved cotton fishing shirt, with a pocket often of a different colour or fabric which he would have sewed on for himself for he hates pocketless shirts, and his ubiquitous Chinese straw hat, at the crack of dawn after a breakfast of coffee and bread and jam.
 His boat is his domain.
 From his fishing, he always brought home the freshest seafood which made us all quite snobby seafood epicureans.
 None of us girls have EVER been on HIS BOAT.
 He fishes, prawns or trawls and gets back at mid -day and goes to afternoon session school.
 After his retirement nearly 15 years ago, he’s been able to go out for longer.
 In Dec 2004, he luckily missed the great tsunami as he was with us celebrating Christmas.
 His fisherman mates had some wild stories to share, of losing their pants instead of lives, of being miraculously saved though they lost their boats and everything but themselves.
 He never ventured too far out from the periphery of Penang’s coast and he always knew how to navigate a storm, often at Mum’s expense, worrying on her bed.
-But I sensed his deep loss when he sent me his simple text.

 I finally sold my boat.